 The panel will review these and other key issues:

-- How has the Supreme Court’s Campbell-Ewald ruling affected offers of judgment in wage and hour collective actions?
+- How has the Supreme Court's Campbell-Ewald ruling impacted offers of judgment in wage and hour collective actions?

-- What is the anticipated impact of the Seventh Circuit’s recent Fulton Dental decision?
+- What is the anticipated impact of the Seventh Circuit's Fulton Dental decision?